 Skipping maintenance might seem like a money-saver, but the opposite is true.
 Here’s what can happen:

-Compressor Burnout: A clogged condenser is the leading cause of compressor failure.
-Replacement requires EPA-certified technicians and costs $2,000-$4,000.
+Compressor Burnout: A clogged condenser is one of the leading causes of compressor failure.
+Replacement requires technicians qualified to handle refrigerant systems and typically costs $2,000-$4,000.

 Refrigerant Leaks: Coastal areas like New York experience higher corrosion rates.
 Small leaks detected early cost $500-$800 to fix; complete refrigerant loss can mean $3,000+ in repairs.